CASTING FORGING DEFECTIVE SAMPLES

 FORGING DEFECTS:

-The following listed information is about common and not so common defects of steel forgings that come from the actual closed die forging operations or from post forging operations typical of many forge plants.
-The goal here is to acquaint the reader with these various defects, with how they can affect forging performance, and how to eliminate them with future forging production.
+The following listed information is about common and not-so-common defects of steel forgings that come from the actual closed die forging operations or from post-forging operations typical of many forge plants.
+The goal here is to acquaint the reader with these various defects, how they can affect forging performance, and how to eliminate them with future forging production.

 1) Unfilled Section:

-As the name implies in this type of defect some of the forging section remain unfilled.
-This is due to poor design of die or poor forging technic.
+As the name implies in this type of defect some of the forging sections remain unfilled.
+This is due to the poor design of the die or poor forging technique.
 This is also due to less raw material or poor heating.
-This defect can be removed by proper die design, proper availability of raw material and proper heating.
+This defect can be removed by proper die design, proper availability of raw material, and proper heating.

 2) Cold Shut:

 Cold shut includes small cracks at corners.
-These defects occur due to improper design of forging die.
-It is also due to sharp corner, and excessive chilling in forging product.
-The fillet radius of the die should be increase to remove these defects.
+These defects occur due to improper design of the forging die.
+It is also due to sharp corners, and excessive chilling in forging products.
+The fillet radius of the die should be increased to remove these defects.

 3) Scale Pits:

-Scale pits are due to improper cleaning of forged surface.
-This defect generally associated with forging in open environment.
+Scale pits are due to improper cleaning of forged surfaces.
+This defect is generally associated with forging in the open environment.
 It is irregular deputations on the surface of forging.
-It can be removed by proper cleaning of forged surface.
+It can be removed by proper cleaning of the forged surface.

 4) Die Shift:

-Die shift is caused by misalignment of upper die and lower die.
+Die shift is caused by misalignment of the upper die and lower die.
 When both these dies are not properly aligned the forged product does not get proper dimensions.
 This defect can be removed by proper alignment.
-It can be done by provide half notch on upper die and half on lower die so at the time of alignment, both these notches will matched.
+It can be done by providing a half notch on the upper die and half on the lower die so at the time of alignment, both these notches will matched.

 5) Flakes:

-These are internal cracks occur due to improper cooling of forge product.
-When the forge product cooled quickly, these cracks generally occur which can reduced the strength of forge product.
+These are internal cracks that occur due to improper cooling of forge products.
+When the forge product cools quickly, these cracks generally occur which can reduce the strength of the forge product.
 This defect can be removed by proper cooling.

 6) Improper Grain Growth:

-This defect occurs due to improper flow of metal in casting which changes predefine grain structure of product.
+This defect occurs due to improper flow of metal in casting which changes the predefined grain structure of the product.
 It can be removed by proper die design

 7) Incomplete Forging Penetration: